-With over 1.9 billion daily active users, Facebook makes it easy to access information, discuss politics (a lot), share stories and experiences, join business networking groups, run Facebook ads and connect your product catalog, learn from industry experts and you guessed it, check out reviews.
+With over 1.9 billion daily active users, Facebook makes it easy to access information, discuss politics (a lot), share stories and experiences, join business networking groups, run Facebook ads and connect your product catalog, learn from industry experts and you guessed it, check out reviews (social proof).

 More than ever, customers are turning to social platforms like Facebook to fully engage with businesses.